Writers for Fresh Ink

 Hannah works in public health communications and has previously worked as a journalist.
 She started writing theatre late, after taking parting in the Middle Child Writers’ Group in 2019.
 Since then she has written for the 2020 Middle Child panto and Out Loud scratch night in 2023.

-She lives in Hull with her partner, child and dog, Luna; a setter-cross they’ve just adopted from Greece.
+She lives in Hull with her partner, child and dog, Luna, a setter-cross they’ve just adopted from Greece.
 She enjoys being outside, walking, rock climbing, doing yoga and getting excited about new hobbies – currently trialling and loving aerial hoop.

 30-min commissions